Store bitcoins on your own tamper-resistant paper wallet

 But first read everything on this page since you should take some precautions to make sure your new wallets are secure.

-Canton Becker—who started this service in 2013—is easily reached for questions, Bitcoin business consultation, or custom designs at:
+We—started this service in 2013—easily reached for questions, Bitcoin business consultation, or custom designs at:

 This bitcoin key generator guides you to print both a front side and a back side for your paper wallet.